candoizo/aavegotchi-node-lib/README.md

-# aavegotchi-node-lib 👻📦
+# aavegotchi-sdk 👻📦

 ** Currently in alpha stage and subject to breaking changes **

-A Node.js package for type-safe definitions from the official Aavegotchi GraphQL endpoints and .
+A Node.js package for type-safe definitions using the Aavegotchi subgraph and Polygon contracts.

 Clone this repo and try the [`demo`](./demo/index.ts) with: `cd demo/ && yarn && yarn test`